Recommendations from Johnny's Research Team

 In this article, we recommend 10 strategies that can help make heirloom tomatoes profitable for your farm.

-The single most effective cultivation practice with heirloom tomatoes is to use grafted plants, with the heirloom variety grafted onto a vigorous, disease-resistant rootstock.
+The single most effective cultural practice with heirloom tomatoes is to use grafted plants, with the heirloom variety grafted onto a vigorous, disease-resistant rootstock.

 Grafted heirlooms can produce yields 30–50% greater than nongrafted heirlooms.
 Grafting reduces the risk of soilborne diseases, and many growers feel that it leads to an overall vigor that helps the plants resist foliar diseases as well.

-To learn more about grafting tomatoes, visit our Grower's Library , where you can watch a Tomato Grafting Video ; read our tech sheet, Top-Grafting Tomatoes for Increased Vigor & Disease Resistance ; and review our Grafted Tomato Trial Yield Data .
-We also recommend Grafting for Disease Resistance in Heirloom Tomatoes , a guide published by the North Carolina Cooperative Extension Service.
+To learn more about grafting tomatoes, you can watch a Tomato Grafting Video; read our tech sheets on the advantages, materials, and techniques of Top-Grafting and Side-Grafting Tomatoes for Increased Vigor & Disease Resistance; and review Grafting for Disease Resistance in Heirloom Tomatoes, a guide published by the North Carolina Cooperative Extension Service.

 Because most heirlooms form big, vigorous plants, they require a tall tunnel and a strong trellising system.
 Most greenhouse and high-tunnel tomatoes are pruned to a single leader, and trained to a string that can be lowered later in the season, so that fruits remain accessible from the ground.
 Grafted heirlooms can, however, be trained to a double leader, so fewer plants are required (making grafting more cost-effective).
 To accomplish this, all suckers need to be pruned except the one directly below the first flower cluster.
 That sucker will grow into a second main stem.
 Labor-saving innovations such as the Rollerhook ® and Tomahook simplify the lower-and-lean process.